ServiceInnovationLab/serviceinnovationlab.github.io/_insights/insights.md

 - Develop approaches to funding and resourcing labs and innovation teams that incentivise long term thinking and outcomes?
 - Better demonstrate value and impact in the short term that supports a long term approach?

-(NOTE - here's a couple more to added here too)